motion-mode/motion-mode.github.io/README.md

-# motion-mode.github.io
+# Computational Long Exposure Mobile Photography

-Testing motion-mode project github.io webpage.
+The project page for this paper is under construction.
+Content is coming soon.